Getting started with Spark

 Configure connector credentials for ServiceNow integration

-Set up connector credentials for ServiceNow in Nexthink—other ITSM tool integrations are planned for future releases.
+Set up connector credentials for ServiceNow in Nexthink to allow Spark to raise tickets when it cannot solve an incident.
+Nexthink is planning other ITSM tool integrations for future releases.

-• Provide Nexthink with the list of required ticket fields and your self-service portal URL.
+• Provide Nexthink with the credential configuration URL, the list of required ticket fields and your self-service portal URL.

-• Nexthink completes the initial setup for enabling Spark for ticket/incident creation—a customer-facing UI is planned for future releases.
+Nexthink completes the initial setup, enabling Spark for ticket/incident creation— there is a plan for customer-facing UI for future releases.

-Manually upload knowledge-based articles from the ITSM tool, ServiceNow, as CSV files into Nexthink to feed Spark's knowledge base.
+Manually upload knowledge base articles from the ITSM tool, ServiceNow, as CSV files into Nexthink to feed the Spark knowledge base.

 Step 1 - Identify data to export within ServiceNow

-1. Open the list of knowledge articles in ServiceNow.
+1. Open the list of knowledge base articles in ServiceNow.

 2. Select knowledge base articles by applying these filters: